merkle-open/terrific-micro/README.md

 Terrific Micro Framework
 ========================

 Powerful template for simple & complex frontend projects with a tiny footprint.

+It's useful to read more about the Terrific concept on http://terrifically.org first.

 Features
 ========